Updated: May 26

 For a detailed understanding of what happens to each type at each level, I recommend reading the Enneagram books co-written by Don Richard Riso and Russ Hudson.
 That said, it's important to have a general understanding of how each Type behaves at different levels, so I've provided an overview of the Healthy, Average, and Unhealthy levels below.

 At healthy levels, Type 3s are in touch with themselves, their feelings, and those around them.
 Unlike their Average and Unhealthy counterparts, Healthy 3s are able to channel their focus and practical drive towards fulfilling their own goals and don't feel pressured to dedicate themselves solely to what will impress others.
-As stress and self doubt begin to set in, they begin to pressure themselves to be "better", and even begin to have an image of a "best self" that they're working to become.
-However, they remain all-around grounded - their efforts are focused on actually developing themselves (rather than on selling this image to others).
+They may begin to strive to be "better", and have an image of a "best self" that they're working to become.
+However, they remain grounded overall - their efforts are focused on actually developing themselves (rather than on selling this image to others).
+They have considerable drive and focus and can generally accomplish whatever they set their minds to, becoming powerful forces for productive and positive change in the world.

 To remain healthy, 3s operating in this zone should recognize how easy it is for them to lose touch with themselves and spend time reflecting on what they truly want, rather than what is practical or what others will reward.